 It's never too late to not grow up.

-Baby Lion Studios is teaming up with an all-star roster of some of the biggest names in Austin comedy and film to create the new sitcom project Wind-Ups.
-Based on the 4 years showrunner Adam Protextor spent working at the iconic local institution Toy Joy (also the primary filming location for the show), Wind-Ups follows a cast of six core characters as they navigate interpersonal relationships, growing older, and figuring out what comes next, all while working at an independent toy store.
+Baby Lion Studios has teamed up with an all-star roster of some of the biggest names in Austin comedy and film to create the new sitcom project Wind-Ups.
+Based on the 4 years showrunner Adam Protextor spent working at the iconic local institution Toy Joy (also the primary filming location for the show), Wind-Ups follows a cast of six core characters as they navigate interpersonal relationships and growing older while working at an independent toy store.
 Breaking traditional structure, Wind-Ups’ season 1 arc is told over six episodes, each set on a different major holiday over the course of one calendar year.
-Wind-Ups is currently running an Indiegogo campaign to help fund production on the series, which is slated to film in February 2020.
-Join our collective and help bring this show to life! igg.me/at/windups
+Wind-Ups wrapped production in early March of 2020 and is currently in the stages of post-production and promotional planning.

 Written by Stephanie Thoreson, Ashlee Jordan Pryor-Pitluk, Adam Protextor, Nathan Sowell, and Devon Coleman